-Arizona mother detained after two children found dead in Tempe
+Arizona mother charged with murder after two children found dead in Tempe

 "The children were safe in their bed" when officers left, Carbajal said.
 "It didn't seem like there was an immediate threat to the children."

-The mother is being interviewed, Carbajal said, and is not under arrest "at this time.
-She's just being detained so we can figure out what happened."

-The father was not home "at the time of the incident," Carbajal said, and he is not currently a suspect.

-The father "just broke down" after being informed of the children's deaths, Carbajal said.
+The father was not home at the time of the incident, and he was not a suspect, Carbajal said.
+The father "just broke down" after being informed of the children's deaths, Carbajal added.

 "This should have never happened," he said.
 "What the children experienced is just horrific, really."

-The city's crisis response team and the police department's peer support group are working with the officers who were at the scene.
+The city's crisis response team and the police department's peer support group were working with the officers who were at the scene.

 "There's a lot of officers that were involved in either a call last night or this morning, which was two different groups of officers, that are very emotionally overwhelmed by this, and we're trying to get them the support they need to get through that as well," Carbajal said.

-"For those that witnessed the scene, for those that saw the children, it's something that's going to stay with them for the rest of their lives," the spokesman said.
+"For those that witnessed the scene, for those that saw the children, it's something that's going to stay with them for the rest of their lives," he said.